LiquidityGate/lqg-ai/documents/whitePaper/OptimizerWhitePaper.md

 on Compound.

 ::: exmp
-**Example 3**. _Assume that Alice is the first Morpho user and she decides to supply 1 ETH to the protocol and that 1 ETH = 200 cETH at this moment.
-If no one else uses Morpho, after one year, Alice has earned 0.001 ETH as if she were directly in Compound.
-Now, let's consider that Bob borrows 1 ETH through Morpho after providing BAT as collateral.
+**Example 3**. _Assume that Alice is the first LQG user and she decides to supply 1 ETH to the protocol and that 1 ETH = 200 cETH at this moment.
+If no one else uses LQG, after one year, Alice has earned 0.001 ETH as if she were directly in Compound.
+Now, let's consider that Bob borrows 1 ETH through LQG after providing BAT as collateral.
 The two users will be matched P2P and during a year, Alice would earn close to 0.014 ETH instead of 0.001, and Bob would only pay close to 0.014 ETH instead of 0.027.
-Note in this whole process, Bob and Alice do not need to execute additional transactions compared to Compound, the matching is done automatically by Morpho._
+Note in this whole process, Bob and Alice do not need to execute additional transactions compared to Compound, the matching is done automatically by LQG._
 :::

 ## Same liquidity, same guarantees, improved rates

-Morpho is a hybrid interest rate mechanism that combines Peer-to-Peer and Peer-to-Pool matching of liquidity protocols.
-It is built in such a way that, if someone is not finding any counterpart via the P2P mechanism, Morpho falls back onto Compound by depositing the user's funds in its smart contract.
+LQG is a hybrid interest rate mechanism that combines Peer-to-Peer and Peer-to-Pool matching of liquidity protocols.
+It is built in such a way that, if someone is not finding any counterpart via the P2P mechanism, LQG falls back onto Compound by depositing the user's funds in its smart contract.
 Under this configuration, Compound is considered as the supplier of last resort: the user is at least as economically rewarded as they would be by simply using Compound.

 ### Liquidity

-One may ask how Morpho ensures the full liquidity of the market in very specific scenarios like a supplier that wants to exit a P2P position where its capital is fully borrowed.
-The main idea is that in every scenario where the Morpho user would not be able to leave, there is a fallback to Compound.
+One may ask how LQG ensures the full liquidity of the market in very specific scenarios like a supplier that wants to exit a P2P position where its capital is fully borrowed.
+The main idea is that in every scenario where the LQG user would not be able to leave, there is a fallback to Compound.

 ::: exmp
-**Example 4**. _Assume that Alice and Bob are the only users of Morpho.
+**Example 4**. _Assume that Alice and Bob are the only users of LQG.
 Alice supplied 1 ETH while Bob borrowed it with some DAI as collateral.
 After a year, they paid/earned nearly 0.014 but Bob has not repaid the position yet.
 However, Alice wants her money back and triggers the withdrawal function.
-In this scenario, Morpho is going to borrow on Compound using Bob's DAI as collateral and give the borrowed ETH to Alice.
+In this scenario, LQG is going to borrow on Compound using Bob's DAI as collateral and give the borrowed ETH to Alice.
 Note that from this point onward, Bob's APY will be reset to Compound's rate: 2.7% but if Alice comes back, they would reconnect at